This post may contain affiliate links. Please see our disclosure policy.

 - ½ cup Dry Marsala Wine

-- 1 ½ cups beef broth or mushroom broth
+- 1½ cups low-sodium beef broth, or chicken or mushroom broth

 - 1 tablespoon cornstarch